bahmutov/git-last/README.md

 If available, will load `package.json` and will save its version in the output file as well

+For my convenience there is also same timestamp but in Eastern Time Zone.

+If you pass `-m` or `--message` option, the saved file will have commit's abbreviated message (like first 15 characters).
+This makes finding the deployed commit much faster.

 ## Related

 * [ggit](https://github.com/bahmutov/ggit#readme) - Node API to Git commands